Uberspace/lab/source/guide_linkace.rst

 Updates
 =======

-Check Linkace's `release page`_ for the latest version.
+Check LinkAce's `release page`_ for the latest version.
 If a newer version is available, download the package.
 Overwrite all existing files with the new ones.

 .. code-block:: console
  :emphasize-lines: 1,2,3,6,7